attdevsupport/att-html5-sdk/sdk/doc_src/guides/techtip_payments/README.md

 Overview
 ---
-This cookbook explains how to create an instance of the AttApiClient class in your app and use it to access methods in the AT&T API Platform SDK for HTML5 for accepting payments (transactions), checking the status of transactions, refunding transactions, and accepting or canceling recurring payments (subscriptions).
+This cookbook explains how to create an instance of the AttApiClient class in your app and use it to access methods in the HTML5 SDK for accepting payments (transactions), checking the status of transactions, refunding transactions, and accepting or cancelling recurring payments (subscriptions).

 What do I need to start?
 ---

-1. Include att-api-client.js.
-Include att-api-client.js as a dependency by including it in your HTML:
+1. Include att-api-client.js as a dependency by adding the following code to your HTML:

         <script type="text/javascript" src="att-api-client.js"></script>

 Adjust the _src_ attribute value to match the site path where you store the _att_api_client.js_ file.

-How do I create a one-time-only payment (transaction)?
+How do I create a transaction (i.e. single payment)?
 ---

-1. **Execute the createTransactionUrl method.
+1. **Use the createTransactionUrl method.
 For more information about the parameters of this method, refer to AttApiClient.Payment.createTransactionUrl.**
-2. **You can define the success and failure callbacks as anonymous functions or pass them as parameters.**
+2. **Define the success and failure callbacks as anonymous functions, or pass them as parameters.**

 <code>